frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 I let my fingers rest on the empty space where “Numbered Names” had been.
 The wood was cool under my skin, the empty space colder still.

 I hadn’t logged the books.
 It was as simple as that.
-But part of me hadn’t wanted anyone knowing what old shadows I was chasing.
+But part of me hadn’t wanted even the scrivs knowing what old shadows I was chasing.
 That’s the trouble with pride.
 It blinds you to foxes wearing silk smiles.

 My hands shook.